 In 1836, the Natural History Society of Moscow awarded membership to an Englishman.
-Even better, Czar Nicholas I awarded the Englishman an honorary Doctorate of Civil Law from the University of St. Petersberg, after receiving an impressive selection of the gentleman's fossils.
+Even better, Czar Nicholas I awarded the Englishman an honorary Doctorate of Civil Law from the University of St. Petersburg, after receiving an impressive selection of the gentleman's fossils.

 There was just one problem.
 The distinguished Englishman was a woman.

 Benett studied geology as well as fossils.
 She produced a stratigraphic section of Wiltshire's Upper Chicksgrove Quarry, and gave it to the Geological Society of London in 1815.
 She sent corrections to the Society a year later, though naturalist James Sowerby didn't credit her when he published the stratigraphic section.
 In fact, the strat section was published without her knowledge, and Benett disputed some of the conclusions Sowerby reached based on her research.
 At the same time, Benett showed little regard for the work of Sowerby and mapmaker William Smith in identifying British strata.

 After Benett's death, her fossil collection was split up and scattered across multiple museums in the United Kingdom — London, Leeds, Bristol among others.
 Some of her fossils found their way to the St. Petersburg Museum.
 The bulk of her collection was purchased by an American, Thomas Bellerby Wilson, and he relayed the fossils to the Academy of Natural Sciences of Philadelphia.

-Narrative text and graphic design © by Michon Scott - Created October 2, 2016
+Narrative text and graphic design © by Michon Scott - Updated January 1, 2022